Enterprise Local SEO: How Big Brands Compete on a Local Level

 Take a national retailer like Macy’s for example.
 In Kansas City, their biggest competitors may be other enterprise retailers like Old Navy and JCPenny, but in San Diego, their biggest threat may be 3 or 4 boutique clothing stores all within a quick drive of each other.
 The goal is to determine who their most relevant competitors are in each market and use enterprise reputation management software to beat them in the local search results.

-Building an Enterprise Local SEO Strategy
+How to Develop an Enterprise Local SEO Strategy

 Building a successful local SEO strategy for enterprises is all about improving your locations online presence in order to rank better in the local search results.
 For enterprises looking to compete on a local level, this means treating each of your locations as its own entity and optimizing each location to compete and win against its local competitors.

-Here’s how to optimize each of your locations to stand out in the local search results:
+Optimize each of your locations to stand out in the local search results:

 90% of customers refuse to drive further than 15 minutes to make a normal purchase.
 That means, on average, each of your top competitors is going to be those within a 15-minute driving radius of your location.
 Knowing who your competitors are in each market is the powerful knowledge that can help you make location-by-location decisions and improvements to be more competitive and win more customers.